 When Prophet Walker was an infant, his birth mother succumbed to a heroin addiction, and at the age of seven, he went to live with his father in South Central Los Angeles.
-At 16, Prophet was sentenced to six years in prison for assault, stemming from a fight with other teenagers.
-He was on the verge of becoming another sad but predictable statistic.
+At 16, Prophet was sentenced to six years in prison for robbery and Great Bodily Injury, stemming from a fight with other teenagers.

 What happened next was anything but predictable.
 While in prison, Prophet said to himself, “I am not a criminal.
 This is not going to be my life.”
 And against all odds, vowed to turn his life around.